“This is hell,” Whit McKenna grumbled.

 “Lady, get back.
 Get back!”
 The chief hauled her up by the arm just as she caught sight of a man in a semi-sitting position, wedged between the partial wall and a smoldering upended living room chair.
-A thin man, shirtless, his chest badly scorched and a blue plaid pajama singed into the flesh on his legs.
-One side of his face was blackened bone, teeth exposed as lips were drawn back in an eternal scream, as if the heat had shrink wrapped his skin to his skull.
+A thin man, shirtless, his chest badly scorched and blue plaid pajamas singed into the flesh on his legs.
+One side of his face was blackened bone, teeth exposed by lips drawn back in an eternal scream, as if the heat had shrink-wrapped his skin to his skull.

 Though she’d seen every kind of war torn body and accidental disfigurement, this was shocking even for her.
 She sucked in her breath.

 The fire chief tried to pull her along, but she pushed back.
 “Look!”